ajays20078/eseries-stk/README.md

 1. Find a better way to pass in array IP addreses and passwords other than group_vars/all
 2. Having Ansible handling the packaging requirements.
+3. Expand host and control server types to Ubuntu, Redhat, and SLES